Aggressively Pursuing

 In trying to prevent their trade secrets, key personnel or clientele from going to competitors, employers often go overboard with restrictive covenants.
 This leads to threats of legal action, seeking damages or injunctions.
 These agreements are largely unenforceable.
 Learn your rights before making any drastic concessions.

-We also counsel employers in drafting reasonable non-competes that will have teeth when enforced.
+We also counsel employers in drafting reasonable noncompetes that will have teeth when enforced.

 Restrictive Covenants

-Attorney Jonathan Sack has over 20 years of experience in New York employment law.
-He fields inquiries several times a week from people who were threatened or served papers by a former employer.
+We field inquiries several times a week from people who were threatened or served papers by a former employer.
 In the typical scenario, the employee was forced to sign a restrictive covenant as a condition of employment, or perhaps after taking the job:

 • Non-disclosure agreements — Preventing an employee from divulging trade secrets to a new employer who is in competition.